cassie-1224/cassie_test/readme.txt

 	3. Using pycharm to set up and execute the project.

 How to run:
-	You should run the test method under TestHttpPost.py, TestHttpPost.py, TestHttpDelete.py.
+	Please run the test method under TestHttpPost.py, TestHttpPost.py, TestHttpDelete.py.
 Double click the test method, such as test_http_post, then right click, run by pytest.

 Two issues I found: